zramsay/eris-cli/docs/examples/deploying_your_smart_contracts_to_a_chain_advanced.md

 {{ insert_file "contracts_deploying_adv/GSFactory.sol" }}

-Now you'll make a file in this directory. **Protip:** Get it with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/advtut/GSFactory.sol -o GSFactory.sol`.
-Let's assume that is called `GSFactory.sol` and has the following contents
+Now you'll make a file in this directory.
+Let's assume that is called `GSFactory.sol` and has the following contents displayed above.

 This is a slightly more advanced set of contracts than that we used in the [101 tutorial sequence](/docs/tutorials/getting-started/#step-3-deploy-your-ecosystem-application-using-smart-contract-templates).
 Also, now we have multiple contracts we are going to handle.